Definition of Brewhouse Efficiency

 During the brewing process, crushed malted barley is combined with water creating “mash”.
 This is done in a stainless steel tank referred to as the mash tun.
 The mash tun then holds the mash at a set temperature for a set amount of time while the starches in the malted barley are converted into the sugars that are used to create the beer.

-Ideally, 100% of those extracted sugars are collected, but due to the intricacies of the brewing process, that is not always the case.
-When talking about “mash efficiency”, we are referring to what percentage of the sugars are extracted from the malted barley.
+Ideally, 100% of those potential sugars are collected, but due to the intricacies of the brewing process, that is not always the case.
+When talking about “mash efficiency”, we are referring to the percentage of the sugars extracted from the malted barley.
+Higher efficiency reduces grain costs by minimizing wasted grain.

 The closer we get to extracting 100% of the sugars, the more efficient we are.
-Higher efficiency reduces grain costs.

-This percentage of sugar content or target sugar content is also known as “gravity”.
+This percentage of sugar or target sugar content is also known as “gravity”.
 Each brewer and type of malted barley has a set potential gravity that they are looking to achieve and put into the fermentation process.
 Gravity is used to help measure brewhouse efficiency.

 There are two types of efficiency when it comes to brewing beer: mash efficiency and brewhouse efficiency.
 Brewhouse efficiency relates to the efficiency of the overall system.
-Mash efficiency relates to how much of your total overall sugar content makes it from the “mash tun” to the “boil kettle”.
-Mash efficiency is recipe driven.
-Each style of beer requires a different sugar content and thus a different “gravity”.
+Mash efficiency relates to how much of your total overall sugar content makes it from the mash tun to the boil kettle.
+Mash efficiency is recipe-driven.
+Each style of beer requires a different sugar content and thus a different gravity.